sagemath/trac_to_gh/Issue 9729.md

 # Issue 9729: Moving the discrete fourier interact from wiki into the library.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9729

 Original creator: punchagan